8 Momentum equation

 \[ \begin{align} K_{i, j, m, n} = \lambda\delta_{i, j}\delta_{m, n} + 2\mu\delta_{i, m}\delta_{j, n}. \end{align} \]

-$\mu$ is called dynamic viscosity and $\lambda$ is called Lamé constant.
-Putting this into Eq.
-(8.35), you get
+$\mu$ is called the dynamic viscosity and $\lambda$ the Lamé constant.
+Substituting this into Eq.
+(8.35), one obtains

 \[ \begin{align} \tau_{i, j} = \sum_{n, m}\left(\lambda\delta_{i, j}\delta_{m, n} + 2\mu\delta_{i, m}\delta_{j, n}\right)S_{m, n} = \lambda\delta_{i, j}\sum_{m}S_{m, m} + 2\mu S_{i, j}. \end{align} \]